leo-frank/Muskie/README.md

 Using Muskie as a backbone consistently enhances performance on downstream 3D tasks.

 ## Demo
 We provide a demo script to visualize the reconstruction from masked views in [muskie-visualize.ipynb](./muskie-visualize.ipynb).
+The pretrained weights can be downloaded from [here](https://drive.google.com/drive/folders/1uKXUlAwE66Wdes_fykKVNjuP1wDxBylg?usp=drive_link).

 <div align="center">
   <img src="examples/demo.png" height="600">